CS 289 Communication Complexity

 Office for adjudication and disciplinary action.

-Remember, cheating will have significant and irrevocable
+Remember, cheating may have significant and irrevocable

 consequences for your academic record and